Current Pay Run

 When to Archive a Pay Run

-Once the pay run is empty, the system will prompt you with a screen indicating that you can now archive the pay run.
+Once the pay run is empty, i.e. there are no more employees on the pay run, the system will prompt you with a screen indicating that you can now archive the pay run.

 It is important to consider the following before archiving a pay run: